Annibor/flowfocus-daily-planner/README.md

 ## What I've learned

-- While developing this website I've learned
+- While developing this website I've learned a lot a